Domain Driven Design: Entities, Value Objects, Aggregates and Roots with JPA (Part 4)

 Most Java/Spring/JPA projects have separate repository and service layers.
 Ostensibly, the persistence logic and persistence concerns are encapsulated in the repositories, often called data access objects (DAOs).
 But in every JPA project I’ve worked on, this encapsulation fails, and the service layer is intimately involved with persistence concerns.
 It has to be aware of fetching strategies, cascades, and special handling of proxy objects.
 And it has to manage flushing the persistence cache, and understand which entities need to be reloaded into the cache before continuing after a flush.

 Do we have to have such persistence complexity bubble up in the business logic service?
-I would advocate having a root entity service that hides those details from the business services.
 I considered renaming the ContractService to be “ContractStore” to highlight that it is all about hiding the root entity persistence details.
-Then the sample code is all about containing the object to relational impedance mismatch into one package that exposes a Store class to find, load and save root entities.
+Then the sample code is all about encapsulating the object to relational impedance mismatch into one package that exposes a Store class to find, load and save root entities.